...

 Disadvantages of sole proprietorship

-Although very simplified and less costly than the other forms provided for by law, The opening of a sole proprietorship has considerable disadvantages that particularly involve the liability profile.
+Although very simplified and less costly than the other forms provided for by law, the opening of a sole proprietorship has considerable disadvantages that particularly involve the liability profile.

 The main risk to be considered for the entrepreneur starting a sole proprietorship concerns the asset.
 In the sole proprietorship there is no division between the personal capital of the entrepreneur and the capital of the enterprise: it is a case of imperfect patrimonial autonomy.